Uniswap/docs/docs/sdk/web3-react/guides/03-switch-chains.md

 ## Next steps

-You know now how to support `web3-react`'s most common use cases!
+Know you know how to support `web3-react`'s most common use cases!
 Stay tuned for follow up guides.